Value 1: It keeps everyone on the same page

 - A legal person might have to sign off on it

 - A networking engineer might have to firewall it

-Lots and lots of people are involved when you’re trying to solve a complex problem in a large organisation and they’ll each have their own slice of knowledge of the organisation.
+Lots and lots of people are involved when you’re trying to solve a complex problem in a large organization and they’ll each have their own slice of knowledge of the organization.
 When you have a document with a diagram and a description of the current state of affairs you have the ability to let anyone read it for 5 mins and know enough to give you their individual perspective.

-Without it you’ll have to verbally describe the situation 10 different times to 10 different people and you’ll leave out details and make mistakes.
+Without it, you’ll have to verbally describe the situation 10 different times to 10 different people and you’ll leave out details and make mistakes.

 Even worse, people will hear about the problem second hand with many missing details and form their own opinion based on mistaken information.
 When you have a document to point to you can nip this in the bud.